Redocly/redocly-cli/docs/custom-plugins/index.md

 - **Extend existing standard definitions with additional type definitions**.
 Working with extensions to defined standards can be helped by [extending the supported types](./extended-types.md).

 - **Write custom decorators in JavaScript**.
-Not all API descriptions are exactly as we'd like them to be before passing them to the next stage of the API lifecycle.
+Not all API definitions are exactly as we'd like them to be before passing them to the next stage of the API lifecycle.
 Redocly has a selection of [decorators available](../decorators), but if you need to build something more then [visit the documentation for building decorators in custom plugins](./custom-decorators.md).

 ### Order of execution